You've got questions? We've got answers.

 DigDeep believes in working with any organization that actively seeks to defend human dignity in an authentic way.
 We often work with religious groups and organizations – including churches – who support our projects.
 Some of our partner organizations also have a religious affiliation.
 We understand water’s intimate relationship with spirituality of many kinds, and we’re grateful for this incredible support.

-DigDeep began working in South Sudan in 2011.
+DigDeep was founded and began working in South Sudan in 2011.
 At first we focused on community-led water projects in South Sudan and Cameroon.

 We began working in the United States in 2014, where millions of Americans still don’t have access to clean, running water at home.
 We became the only global WASH organization working domestically, and attention to US projects began to grow.
 In 2016 we shifted our focus exclusively to the United States.